BlakeWilliams/fernet/README.md

 adminTeamController.Get("/teams/:team_id/settings", Update)
 ```

-## Groups
+## Groups and Namespaces

-Groups are used to group routes together and apply middleware common only to those groups and subgroups
+Groups are used to group routes together and apply middleware common only to those groups and subgroups.
+Namespaces are exactly like groups, but accept a prefix string that is prepended to all routes within the namespace.

 ```go
 type RequestContext struct {